We provide high-quality legal services at reasonable rates, always placing our clients’ interests first.

-You may be eligible for an employment-based, visa if you have an extraordinary ability, are an outstanding professor or researcher, or are a multinational executive or manager.
+You may be eligible for an employment-based Green Card (permanent residence) if you possess extraordinary ability, qualify as an outstanding professor or researcher, or serve as a multinational executive or manager.

 The E1 and E2 nonimmigrant visa categories are comprised of treaty traders and treaty investors entitled to be in the United States under a bilateral treaty of commerce and navigation between the United States and the country of which the treaty trader or investor is a citizen or national.